acousineau/treehouse/Console Foundations.md

     * Solaris

 MAC OSX
-	- provides full POSIX compatible environment
+* Provides full POSIX compatible environment
-	- Rich Graphical User Interface
+* Rich Graphical User Interface

 ### Running Commands

 Blinking Rectangle - Text Cursor
 Text to left of Cursor - PROMPT

 ex: treehouse ~ $

 ls
 * list
 * lists files

 ls -l
 * ls -l (long form)
 * Lists the files in a longer form

-	output:
+Output:
-	drwxrwxr-x 2 treehouse treehouse 4069 Jan 30 17:26 documents
+* drwxrwxr-x 2 treehouse treehouse 4069 Jan 30 17:26 documents
-		1st Columen: D for directory
+    * 1st Columen: D for directory
-		3 sets of Triplets:
+    * 3 sets of Triplets:
-			r = read
+	    * r = read
-			w = write
+		* w = write
-			x = execute
+		* x = execute
-				1st Triplet: The User who created it
+			* 1st Triplet: The User who created it
-				2nd Triplet: The Group associated with it (the treehouse group) 3rd Triplet: Everyone else (public)
+			* 2nd Triplet: The Group associated with it (the treehouse group)
+			* 3rd Triplet: Everyone else (public)

 2 Treehouses? - <user> <group> <size>
 <size> for Directories doesn't make sense 4096 is just the number associated with directories

 ls -a
-	-list all
+* list all
-	-Lists all files including dot files
+* Lists all files including dot files
-		Any File with a dot (.) in the beginning of the file name, they are generally hidden
+	* Any File with a dot (.) in the beginning of the file name, they are generally hidden

 ls /etc/
-	The "/etc/" is an example of an argument - so it will list the files of a directory inside of the current directory
+* The "/etc/" is an example of an argument - so it will list the files of a directory inside of the current directory

 clear
-	brings prompt to the top
+* brings prompt to the top

 ### Moving Around the Filesystem

 Folder = Directory

 pwd
-	Print Working Directory
+* Print Working Directory
-	Displays your current location in the filesystem
+* Displays your current location in the filesystem

 Most OS's have a HOME directory where Desktop, Documents, Pictures...

 Linux
-	/home/<username>/
+* /home/<username>/

 Mac
-	/Users/<username>/
+* /Users/<username>/

 Home Directory is represented by a "~"

 cd
-	Change Directory
+* Change Directory
-	Changes the current directory
+* Changes the current directory

-	ex. cd documents
+    * ex. cd documents

-	"/" represent further levels of directories
+    * "/" represent further levels of directories

 -bash - program that represents what we are using to take our input

-Absolute Path:
+* Absolute Path:
-	cd /home/treehouse - represented with a beginning slash - the root cd ~/ - represents to absolutely start at our home directory
+    * cd /home/treehouse - represented with a beginning slash - the root
+	* cd ~/ - represents to absolutely start at our home directory

-	cd ~ - moves to home directory regardless of location
+    * cd ~ - moves to home directory regardless of location

 Move Up a Directory
-	cd .. - moves up 1 directory
+* cd .. - moves up 1 directory

 ### Reading Files

 Pagers

 less
-	A program that displays the content of a file
+* A program that displays the content of a file

-	Prompt and History goes away - the program less takes up entire window viewing the context of file you are viewing
+* Prompt and History goes away - the program less takes up entire window
+	* viewing the context of file you are viewing

-	Arrow Keys - Move 1 line at a time
+    * Arrow Keys - Move 1 line at a time
-	Spacebar - Moves entire pages
+    * Spacebar - Moves entire pages

-	q - quits out of less program
+    * q - quits out of less program

 more
-	program less is based from, not as many features
+* program less is based from, not as many features

 cat
-	Prints the contents of one or more files to the console Concatenates files togethewr
+* Prints the contents of one or more files to the console
+* Concatenates files togethewr

-	cat hello.txt documents/how_to_go_home.txt
+* cat hello.txt documents/how_to_go_home.txt

 ### Editing Files